chicanancom/cs50-finalproject/README.md

 Save: Saves the current document.
 If the document has not been saved before, it prompts the user to specify a file name and location.
 Save As...: Allows the user to specify a file name and location to save the current document.
 Exit: Closes the application.
+Find: Search all the text.
+Replace: replace all found.

 #### Edit Menu: